alanng10/class-lang/Docue/Article/Single/a.md

 followed by Any of class Operate, followed by limit semicolon.
 Any operate has class that is Any class.
 The execute deletes the any refered by the ref value of Any operate.
-If the any is Bool or Int, the execute has no effect.
+After the execute is executed, the any is deleted and does not exist.
-After the execute is executed, using any comp of the any is programming error.
+If the any is Bool or Int, the execute has no effect and the any continues to exist.

 Single CastOperate is same as Class Lang.